Shinmera/lquery/README.md

   (add-class "fancy")
   (attr "foo" "bar"))
 ```
-To render the HTML to a string use `serialize`.
-If you want to save it to a file directly, there's also `write-to-file`.
+To render the HTML to a string use `SERIALIZE`.
+If you want to save it to a file directly, there's also `WRITE-TO-FILE`.

 ```
 (lquery:$ (serialize))